 It was a free and easy day, we actually accomplished all our activities and nothing much to do and just to chill and relax.
 The hotel WiFi connection was bad when more people are using it.

 Nothing much going on on the 4th day, we decided to rent a scooter from bike rental in Hua Hin.
 We explored around Hua Hin for food and later head to our last location, the jetty.

-It is so convenient staying at Chalelarn Hotel Hua Hin because they provide all the services, anything you need from airport transfers, tour attractions to bike & car rental.
+It is so convenient staying at Chalelarn Hotel Hua Hin because they provide all the services & itinerary from airport transfers, tour attractions to bike & car rental.
 Just head over the counter and ask the receptionist.